MarcusHoltz/nzyme-install-wizard/README.md

 # Nzyme Install Wizard

-There are a few gotchas in the [documentation](https://v1.nzyme.org/docs/intro) to get nzyme up and running.
+There are a few gotchas in the nzyme v1 [documentation](https://v1.nzyme.org/docs/intro) to get up and running.

 I would like the install and configuration of nzyme be as easy as it's use. **This install script intends to fix that.**